Winter can be beautiful and brutal

 So when I reach out:

-I offer assessements or audits that can offer insitght into their current state of communications.
+2. I offer assessments or audits that can offer insight into their current state of communications.
 My discovery calls are always free.
 We talk through what they need - or what they THINK they need.
 I ask questions and get into the details so I can begin to see where they are and where they want to be.
 Then I jump back to number 1 above - and offer those helpful tips to keep nurturing the relationship.

 Potential clients don't care about my skills.
 They want to know what's in it for them!
 How can they achieve goals and eliminate pain points?
-I focus on my ability to come in and build communciation plans that will deliver their business goals, improve efficency, spark employee engagment and boost organizational performance.
+I focus on my ability to come in and build communication plans that will deliver their business goals, improve efficiency, spark employee engagement and boost organizational performance.
 And I do it all for them - so they can focus on other parts of their job!